hermeznetwork/docs/docs/developers/sdk.md

 # Examples
 Some Golang and Javascript integration examples are provided as a reference.
-The can be found at:
+They can be found at:
 - [Hermez Golang examples](https://github.com/hermeznetwork/hermez-integration)
 - [Hermez Javascript examples](https://github.com/hermeznetwork/hermezjs/tree/main/examples)